Fort Edmonton: Fourth Fort Edmonton (1812–1830)

 Fort Edmonton and Fort Augustus moved back to the second site at the Rossdale flats, it having proven to be a site more amenable for Natives to visit.
+This was the start of recorded permanent human occupancy in the present city of Edmonton.

-A crew of workers was sent from Fort Edmonton at White Earth to begin construction of the new post on October 6, 1812.
-Post Factor James Bird marked out the location of the new post on Oct.
-10. James Bird's son William Bird was born at Fort Edmonton and later played a role in the naming of today's Mill Creek.
+A crew of workers was sent from Fort Edmonton at White Earth to begin construction of a new post at the Rossdale location on October 6, 1812.
+Post Factor James Bird marked out the layout of the new post on October 10.
+James Bird's son William Bird was born at Fort Edmonton and later played a role in the naming of today's Mill Creek.

+In the years immediately succeeding that move, the two furtrading companies, the HBC and the NWC, had a strong and violent rivalry, peaking with the Battle of Seven Oaks at Winnipeg.

-Violence broke out in 1826 when fort staff fought off an attempt by several Nakoda to steal some of the fort's horses.
+Violence broke out at Edmonton in 1826 when fort staff fought off an attempt by several Nakoda to steal some of the fort's horses.
 Six Nakoda were killed and five Bay men wounded in a brisk exchange of gunfire and arrow-flight.
+Already by that time, horses were being kept at Horse Hill in what is now northeast Edmonton.

-The name Fort Augustus was dropped following the forced merger of the Hudson's Bay Company and the North West Company in 1821.
-After the amalgamation of the companies (which thereafter used the Hudson's Bay Company name), Fort Edmonton became the headquarters for the Saskatchewan District of Rupert's Land, which stretched from the Canadian Rocky Mountains in the west to Fort Carlton in the east; from the 49th parallel in the south to Lesser Slave Lake in the north.
-Former Nor' Wester John Rowand was placed in charge of Edmonton in 1821 as chief trader.
+The Hudson's Bay Company and the North West Company merged in 1821.
+After the amalgamation, the companies used the Hudson's Bay Company name.
+The name Fort Augustus was dropped, and John Rowand, the former NWC factor, became chief trader of the HBC's Fort Edmonton.
+Fort Edmonton became the headquarters for the Saskatchewan District of Rupert's Land, which stretched from the Canadian Rocky Mountains in the west to Fort Carlton in the east; from the 49th parallel in the south to Lesser Slave Lake in the north.
 In 1823, Rowand was promoted to chief factor.
 Rowand managed Saskatchewan District from Fort Edmonton until his death in 1854.